-3. Beginning in 2009, given the uncertain long-term effect that the payment of interest on reserve balances held by depository institutions at the Reserve Banks would have on the level of clearing balances, the PSAF has been adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF was calculated based on a projection of clearing balance levels.
+3. Beginning in 2009, the PSAF has been adjusted to reflect the actual clearing balance levels maintained; previously, the PSAF was calculated based on a projection of clearing balance levels.
 Return to table

 4. Revenue from services divided by total costs.
 Return to table

 The Reserve Banks are engaged in a number of technology initiatives that will modernize their priced services processing platforms over the next several years.
 The Banks are in the process of implementing a new end-to-end electronic check-processing system to improve the efficiency and reliability of their current check-processing operations.
-They also continued efforts to migrate the FedACH and Fedwire Funds services off a mainframe system and to a distributed computing environment.
+They also continued efforts to migrate the FedACH, Fedwire Funds, and Fedwire Securities services off a mainframe system and to a distributed computing environment.

 Commercial Check-Collection Service

-In 2010, Reserve Banks recovered 107.1 percent of the total costs of their commercial check-collection service, including the related PSAF.
-The Banks' operating expenses and imputed costs totaled $326.5 million.
-Revenue from operations totaled $353.6 million and other income totaled $4.9 million, resulting in net income of $31.9 million.
-In 2010, check-service revenue from operations decreased $128.1 million from 2009.6 Reserve Banks handled 7.7 billion checks in 2010, a decrease of 10.2 percent from 2009 (see table 2).
-The decline in Reserve Bank check volume continues to be influenced by nationwide trends away from the use of checks and toward greater use of electronic payment methods.7 By year-end 2010, 99.7 percent of Reserve Bank check deposits and 98.4 percent of Reserve Bank check presentments were being made electronically through Check 21 products.8
+In 2011, Reserve Banks recovered 105.4 percent of the total costs of their commercial check-collection service, including the related PSAF.
+The Banks' operating expenses and imputed costs totaled $237.8 million.
+Revenue from operations totaled $259.2 million and other income totaled $0.7 million, resulting in net income of $22.2 million.
+In 2011, check-service revenue from operations decreased $94.4 million from 2010.6 Reserve Banks handled 6.8 billion checks in 2011, a decrease of 12.1 percent from 2010 (see table 2).
+The decline in Reserve Bank check volume continues to be influenced by nationwide trends away from the use of checks.7

 Note: Activity in commercial check is the total number of commercial checks collected, including processed and fine-sort items; in commercial ACH, the total number of commercial items processed; in Fedwire funds transfer and securities transfer, the number of transactions originated online and offline; and in national settlement, the number of settlement entries processed.